Davsan88/guidesAndNotes/React/react-forms.md

 - Use state to manage and control form inputs.
 - Always validate and sanitize user input.
 - Start small and gradually incorporate advanced concepts as needed.

+This guide provides a foundational understanding of forms in React, empowering you to create interactive and user-friendly applications.